 Life insurance isn’t a one-size-fits-all approach.
 Each applicant has different needs, and sometimes those needs are graded death benefit life policies.
 These policies are great for applicants who need guaranteed coverage because they don’t have the best health but want lower premiums.

-Did You Check Out Our Life Insurance Quote Comparison Tool Yet?
-(Save Up to 70%)
+Did You Try Out Our Life Insurance Quote Comparison Tool?
+Save BIG!

-What is Graded Benefit Whole Life Insurance?
+What is a Graded Death Benefit Life Insurance Policy?

 Please note that…

 Suppose you make it past the initial two-year waiting period.
 In that case, the death benefits stated in the policy go into full force, and your beneficiaries receive the amount listed on the life insurance.

 For example, if the graded premium permanent life insurance has a $100,000 face value, your beneficiaries would receive $100,000 if you died one day after the two-year waiting period.

 What You Need to Know about Graded Premium Whole Life Policy